vazco/universe-modules/README.md

 ### Roadmap

-- [ ] Full tests coverage
 - [ ] Allow opt-in for other Babel modules (decorators etc)
 - [ ] Support for lazy loading modules on the client instead of bundling them with main Meteor app
+- [ ] Full tests coverage

 ### Changelog

-You can find changelog in CHANGELOG.md file.
+You can find changelog and breaking changes in CHANGELOG.md file.

 ### Issues